MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/New-SPOMigrationEncryptionParameters.md

 ## SYNOPSIS

+**Note**: This cmdlet has been deprecated.
+To migrate to SharePoint and Microsoft 365 using PowerShell, see [Migrate to SharePoint using PowerShell](https://docs.microsoft.com/sharepointmigration/overview-spmt-ps-cmdlets).

 Creates a new random encryption key for a migration job or package.

-> [!NOTE]
-> This cmdlet has been deprecated.
-To migrate to SharePoint and Microsoft 365 using PowerShell, see [Migrate to SharePoint using PowerShell](https://docs.microsoft.com/sharepointmigration/overview-spmt-ps-cmdlets).

 ## SYNTAX